 We make our own roof cleaner and have tested a variety of ingredients and ratios that work best for us.

 Start with one gallon of water.
 Add 1/8 cup of liquid Dawn.
-Add one cup of bleach OR two cups of hydrogen peroxide (never combine bleach and hydrogen peroxide).
+Add one cup of ammonia OR two cups of hydrogen peroxide (never combine ammonia and hydrogen peroxide).
+The ammonia is an option if there is a lot of build up of dirt and organic matter (such as algae).
+The hydrogen peroxide is useful in lifting dirt and brightening the surface.
 Test the cleaning solution on a small area of your roof by letting it sit for a few minutes then rinsing.
-If you find that the area got "chalky", that's a sign that your roof is older and the rubber is breaking down.
-If that's the case, you should reduce or eliminate the bleach or peroxide; and you should probably apply a coat of liquid roof rubber after cleaning to protect your rubber membrane roof.
+If you find that the area got “chalky”, that’s a sign that your roof is older and the rubber is breaking down.
+If that’s the case, you should reduce or eliminate the ammonia or peroxide; and you should probably apply a coat of liquid roof rubber after cleaning to protect your rubber membrane roof.

 When you’re ready to begin cleaning, use a garden sprayer or a mop to apply the cleaning solution to 1/4 of your camper roof and let it sit for 10 minutes.
 The surface can get pretty slippery, so it’s best to work in small sections at a time.
 After 10 minutes, use a soft bristle brush to gently scrub the treated section of roof (even store bought cleaning solutions require you to scrub the roof).
 If you have a newer camper and your roof is in good condition, you might use a 2000 psi pressure washer held 18 inches from the surface.
 Rinse the area until all cleaning solution is removed.
 If the area is particularly dirty, you might need to repeat the process.